-On the right, a dropdown menu will let you select this post’s category.
-By default, the category of a post within Beamer’s panel is shown at the top left corner, right before the publication date, with a coloured label.
+On the right, a drop-down menu will let you select this post’s category.
+By default, the category of a post within Beamer’s panel is shown at the top left corner, right before the publication date, with a colored label.

 This will be the title of your post, shown on top of it, below the category and publication date.